 GeneCards Summary for COPB1 Gene

-COPB1 (Coatomer Protein Complex Subunit Beta 1) is a Protein Coding gene.
-Among its related pathways are Vesicle-mediated transport and Delta508-CFTR traffic / ER-to-Golgi in CF. Gene Ontology (GO) annotations related to this gene include binding and structural molecule activity.
+COPB1 (COPI Coat Complex Subunit Beta 1) is a Protein Coding gene.
+Diseases associated with COPB1 include Parainfluenza Virus Type 3 and Middle Ear Disease.
+Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include binding and structural molecule activity.

 The coatomer is a cytosolic protein complex that binds to dilysine motifs and reversibly associates with Golgi non-clathrin-coated vesicles, which further mediate biosynthetic protein transport from the ER, via the Golgi up to the trans Golgi network.
 Coatomer complex is required for budding from Golgi membranes, and is essential for the retrograde Golgi-to-ER transport of dilysine-tagged proteins.
 In mammals, the coatomer can only be recruited by membranes associated to ADP-ribosylation factors (ARFs), which are small GTP-binding proteins; the complex also influences the Golgi structural integrity, as well as the processing, activity, and endocytic recycling of LDL receptors.
 Plays a functional role in facilitating the transport of kappa-type opioid receptor mRNAs into axons and enhances translation of these proteins.
 Required for limiting lipid storage in lipid droplets.
 Involved in lipid homeostasis by regulating the presence of perilipin family members PLIN2 and PLIN3 at the lipid droplet surface and promoting the association of adipocyte surface triglyceride lipase (PNPLA2) with the lipid droplet to mediate lipolysis (By similarity).
 Involved in the Golgi disassembly and reassembly processes during cell cycle.
 Involved in autophagy by playing a role in early endosome function.
 Plays a role in organellar compartmentalization of secretory compartments including endoplasmic reticulum (ER)-Golgi intermediate compartment (ERGIC), Golgi, trans-Golgi network (TGN) and recycling endosomes, and in biosynthetic transport of CAV1.
 Promotes degradation of Nef cellular targets CD4 and MHC class I antigens by facilitating their trafficking to degradative compartments.